gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - `renderers/htmlisp-edge-renderer/mod.ts`

 These suggest that the rendering and routing core can be separated from the Deno-specific runtime surface.

+## Current status

+The first rendering-focused compatibility step is now implemented:

+- shared render-path debug/env access no longer assumes only one runtime
+- `gustwind-node/mod.ts` now supports an in-memory plugin setup without requiring a filesystem-backed load adapter
+- `load-adapters/memory.ts` provides the default non-filesystem loader for that path
+- `utilities/htmlLoader.ts` no longer reads component files directly through `Deno.*`
+- `gustwind-node/mod_test.ts` covers in-memory rendering with:
+  - `routers/edge-router/mod.ts`
+  - `plugins/meta/mod.ts`
+  - `renderers/htmlisp-edge-renderer/mod.ts`

+This means the core orchestration and rendering flow can now run in a runtime-neutral, in-memory configuration.
+The remaining Node work is mostly about file-backed loading, build execution, and development tooling.

 ## Main blockers today